JCDC0/AIRP/README.md

-# AIRP - Gemini & OpenRouter Chat Client
+# AIRP - Chat Client

 **AIRP** is a highly customizable, privacy-focused AI chat client built with Flutter.
 It serves as a unified interface for **Google's Gemini** models and the **OpenRouter** ecosystem (Claude, DeepSeek, Llama, and more).
 It features a robust system prompt library, deep visual customization, and a persistent local history with search capabilities.